Meet Peggy Loo, PhD

 Anxiety (e.g., generalized anxiety, panic attacks, social anxiety, health anxiety)

-Caregiver stress (e.g., caring for the chronically ill, mentally ill, and parentified adult children)
+Caregiver stress (e.g., caring for terminally ill or mentally ill family members, parentified adult children)

 Egg freezing